119th Infantry Regiment (United States)

-The 119th Infantry Regiment was an infantry regiment of the United States Army.
+The 119th Infantry Regiment is an infantry regiment of the United States Army.

 The unit was an organic element of the 30th Infantry Division ("Old Hickory") of the United States Army.

 History

 American Civil War

 On 19 April 1861, the 1st North Carolina Volunteers was constituted in the Confederate States Army and mustered into service from 9–16 May 1861 for six months from existing North Carolina militia companies.